DavidRaab/sidburn.github.io/Links.md

 ---
 layout: page
-title: Useful Links
+title: External Links
 ---

-This page contains some links that i find worth reading.
+This page contains some external links that i find worth reading.
 There exists two types of links i will provide here.

 1. Good ideas in how to solve or do something or in general teaching ideas to get a better programmer.
 1. Criticising ideas so you think more deeply about a topic.